-- When we represent a corporation, the corporation is our client, and neither the owners nor the directors nor the officers are entitled to the privilege of confidentiality.
-Only the corporation has that privilege.
+- a.
+When we represent a corporation, the corporation is our client, and neither the owners nor the directors nor the officers are entitled to the duty of confidentiality.
+Only the corporation has that right.
 Any information that we discover must be disclosed to whomever we believe is appropriate in the best interest of the corporation.

 A fiduciary-attorney is one who is acting as attorney or counselor for the fiduciary in his/her fiduciary capacity (as opposed to acting as attorney or counselor of the fiduciary in his/her individual capacity), whose fees are paid by the estate rather than by the fiduciary from his own funds or whose fees are paid indirectly by the estate through reimbursement to the fiduciary, and who does not have a written fee agreement stating that he is an attorney for the fiduciary in his individual capacity.

 The fiduciary-attorney owes a duty to the estate, to the beneficiaries thereof, and to any court of competent jurisdiction to disclose any knowledge of material breach of fiduciary duty.
 A breach by an employee of a fiduciary, which breach is corrected within a reasonable time after discovery thereof may reasonably be determined to be not material provided that the estate is made whole.

 Any attorney retained by the fiduciary is specifically authorized to consult with another attorney or with a judicial authority regarding the possibility of a breach of fiduciary duty and his/her duty to disclose the same as provided above.
 Such consultation is to be confidential and subject to the attorney-client privilege as between the fiduciary attorney and the person with whom he/she is consulting.